This DIY Wood Slice Cutting Board couldn’t possibly be easier to make. Learn how to make cutting boards out of wood slices for an easy DIY project.

 This blog post originally appeared on The Birch Cottage blog on August 14, 2015.
 I have updated the instructions to make them more clear.

-I got to spend one day last week with our soon-to-be 23-year old daughter.
+Last week, I got to spend a day with our soon-to-be 23-year old daughter.
 We went shopping at IKEA, stopped for lunch and did a little more shopping at a local outlet mall.
 Did you catch the part where I went to IKEA?
 I came home with tons of ideas and inspiration and a new cutting board.
-I love wood cutting boards and when I saw this tutorial from Joanna Gaines’ blog, Magnolia, for DIY Wood Slice Cutting Boards, I just had to share it with you!
+I love wood cutting boards and when I saw these boards being used everywhere, including on Joanna Gaines’ blog, Magnolia, I just knew I had to give it a try!